 You can turn on end-to-end encryption (e2ee) as long as you are using Jitsi Meet on a browser with support for insertable streams.
-Currently this means any browser based on Chromium 83 and above, including Microsoft Edge, Google Chrome, Brave and Opera.
+Currently this means any browser based on Chromium 83 and above, including Microsoft Edge, Google Chrome, Brave, Opera and others.
 You may also use our Electron client, which supports it out of the box.

 You can learn more about our e2ee support at: https://jitsi.org/e2ee

-Jitsi Meet offers very strong protection even if you don’t explicitly turn on e2ee.
-Here are more details:
+The good news is that Jitsi Meet offers very strong protection even without e2ee.

 Since Jitsi is built on top of WebRTC, a deeper look into its security architecture is very important when evaluating Jitsi’s security aspects.

 What do you do with my data?

 To begin with, by default Jitsi Meet does not require users to create accounts.
 Any information they choose to enter, such as their name or email address is purely optional and is only shared with other meeting participants.
 We do not retain this information after the meeting.

 Other pieces of data such as the chat, or speaker stats, for example, are stored for the duration of the meeting and then destroyed when it ends.

 Recordings are a bit of an interesting case.
 They are kept on our servers until we can upload them to the place you indicated (currently Dropbox).
 If we haven’t managed to do that in 24 hours we still delete them and they are gone forever (so make sure you have enough space in your Dropbox folders 😉 )